 Finding gratitude even in challenging times

-November is upon us.
-In other words, the next-to-last month of a year that has been unspeakably bad in so many ways.
+December is right around the corner.
+In other words, the pace will pick up yet again.
 And, while there’s nothing to be gained from sugarcoating it, there is value in committing—or recommitting—to an attitude of mindfulness as the year winds down.
 Because, if ever there was a time when a little bit of calm could go a long way, this is it.

 You may be thinking: “easier said than done.”
 How are you supposed to be mindful, or grateful, or any of those lofty-seeming things, when it may be all you can do to get yourself and your family through the day?

 Here’s how you can begin—four simple things to try—even and especially if this all sounds too Pollyannaish for your present mood: